ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 ...

-So I felt confident about more than a few things, but mostly two -- my bosses had some sort of audio surveillance software if not also video running on my laptop they gave me, and, I was under some sort of perhaps speculative, off the books, "not" investigation involving both private investigative and federal forces, due to what I assumed at the time were mostly miscommunications between my bosses and the federal government, and at some level a security firm contracted by Flatley Inc, possibly.
+So I felt confident about more than a few things, but mostly two -- my bosses had some sort of audio surveillance software if not also video running on my laptop they gave me, and, I was under some sort of perhaps speculative, off the books, "not" investigation involving both private investigative and federal forces, due to what I assumed at the time were mostly miscommunications between my bosses and the federal government, and at some level a security firm contracted by Senger-Huel, possibly.

 Oh, I also felt confident it was something of a joke.
 I'm not sure if Quantico or Langley offer "buttcheek meanuever training", but I guessed that at the time my situation was the most harmless version of what many call a "black bag operation" on behalf of the intelligence services and law enforcement at a Federal level, with some number of private connections due to my employment.